ethereum/consensus-specs/sync/optimistic.md

 `optimistic_roots`.

 ### Execution Engine Errors

 A consensus engine MUST NOT interpret an error or failure to respond to a message as a `SYNCING`, `VALID` or `INVALID` response.
+A message which receives and error or no response MUST NOT be permitted to modify the fork choice `Store`.
 A consensus engine MAY queue such a message for later processing.

 ### Assumptions about Execution Engine Behaviour